NCERT Solutions for Class 12 Physics Chapter 10 – Free PDF Download

-Question 8: What is the Brewster angle for air to glass transition?
-(Refractive index of glass=1.5.)
+Question 8: What is the Brewster angle for air-to-glass transition?
+(Refractive index of glass = 1.5.)

 Refractive index of glass,

-Let, Brewster angle =
+Consider Brewster angle =

-Therefore, the Brewster angle for air to glass transition is 56.31°
+Therefore, the Brewster angle for air-to-glass transition is 56.31°

 Question 9: Light of wavelength 5000 Armstrong falls on a plane reflecting surface.
 What are the wavelength and frequency of the reflected light?
 For what angle of incidence is the reflected ray normal to the incident ray?